ory/sdk/clients/hydra/java/docs/OAuth2Api.md

 <a name="revokeOAuth2LoginSessions"></a>
 # **revokeOAuth2LoginSessions**
-> revokeOAuth2LoginSessions(subject)
+> revokeOAuth2LoginSessions(subject, sid)

-Revokes All OAuth 2.0 Login Sessions of a Subject
+Revokes OAuth 2.0 Login Sessions by either a Subject or a SessionID

-This endpoint invalidates a subject&#39;s authentication session.
-After revoking the authentication session, the subject has to re-authenticate at the Ory OAuth2 Provider.
-This endpoint does not invalidate any tokens and does not work with OpenID Connect Front- or Back-channel logout.
+This endpoint invalidates authentication sessions.
+After revoking the authentication session(s), the subject has to re-authenticate at the Ory OAuth2 Provider.
+This endpoint does not invalidate any tokens.
+If you send the subject in a query param, all authentication sessions that belong to that subject are revoked.
+No OpennID Connect Front- or Back-channel logout is performed in this case.
+Alternatively, you can send a SessionID via &#x60;sid&#x60; query param, in which case, only the session that is connected to that SessionID is revoked.
+OpenID Connect Back-channel logout is performed in this case.

 ### Example
 ```java